-- 1. Desired Condition: Radio communication or equivalent is provided that services the entire County.
-See County Communication Plan - 2.
-Objective: In the next 2 years, identify two new communications sites (one on the Payette National Forest) that provide for service in to the Frank- Church Wilderness and surrounding areas.
+1. Desired Condition: Radio communication or the equivalent is provided, which services the entire county (as per the County Communication Plan).

+2. Objective: In the next 2 years, identify 2 new communications sites (1 on the Payette National Forest) that will provide service into the Frank Church Wilderness and surrounding areas.